vanducng/datafold-docs/docs/integrations/data_apps/hightouch.md

 When completed, click **Submit**.

 It may take some time to sync all the Hightouch entities to Datafold and for Lineage to populate.
-When completed your Hightouch models and sync will appear in Catalog as search results and Hightouch sources in data sources filter.
+When completed your Hightouch models and sync will appear in Lineage as search results and Hightouch sources in data sources filter.

 ### Uninstall a Hightouch Integration
 To uninstall a Hightouch integration: